joakim/bismark/readme.md

 Paragraphs are separated by one or more blank lines.

-[Hard line breaks](https://practicaltypography.com/hard-line-breaks.html) within paragraphs are retained.
+[Line breaks](https://practicaltypography.com/hard-line-breaks.html) within paragraphs are retained.
+Editors and views are expected to use [word wrap](https://en.wikipedia.org/wiki/Line_wrap_and_word_wrap).

-	Paragraph with
-	a hard line break.

-> Paragraph with
-> a hard line break.
+Inline styles can span lines within the same paragraph.

+	The most dangerous thought you can have as a creative person is to *think you know what you're doing*.

+> The most dangerous thought you can have
+> as a creative person is to **think you know
+> what you're doing**.

 ### Lists